-Tenuta Argentiera stands in a magnificent patch of land in the Maremma that blends countryside and sea, suspended between woods and Mediterranean scrub.
-The Argentiera estate covers 75 hectares of breathtakingly beautiful Tuscan coast, approximately 100 km southwest of Florence.
-In the prestigious DOC of Bolgheri, Argentiera is the estate closest to the sea and also highest in altitude, making the land and microclimate especially well-suited to growing incredible red grapes.
-The estate is considered among the most beautiful in Italy, with its spectacular view of the islands of the Tuscan archipelago.
-Their soils range from calcerous and stony to sandy to mineral and pebbly, lending complexity to the Cabernet Sauvignon, Cabernet Franc, Merlot, and Syrah.
+The Argentiera Estate is situated on the coast of Tuscany about 100km southwest of Florence.
+In the prestigious DOC of Bolgheri, Argentiera is the estate closest to the sea and also highest in altitude, making the land especially well-suited to growing incredible red grapes.
+The estate is considered among the most beautiful in Italy with its spectacular view of the islands of the Tuscan archipelago.
+The property stretches across 80 hectares of vines, all in the Bolgheri DOC.
+The soil composition varies throughout the vineyards, from sandy to calcareous and stony, offering complexity to the Cabernet Sauvignon, Cabernet Franc, Merlot, and Syrah.
+The wineries and cellars are made of recycled or traditional materials such as terracotta and baked roofing tiles.
 The vineyards are surrounded by Mediterranean vegetation and the countryside is flush with maritime pines and olive tree groves.
-Argentiera has five main vineyard sites, ranging in elevation from 80-220 meters above sea level: Argentiera, Ginestre, Ventaglio, Porcarecce, and Ceccosodo.
-Every plot is harvested and vinified separately, exclusively in stainless steel, to preserve the character and fruity complexity lent by terroir variations.
-The wineries and cellars themselves are made of recycled or traditional materials such as terracotta and baked roofing tiles.

 Maceration and fermentation in contact with the skins took place in stainless steel tanks for 28-30 days at a controlled temperature of 28-30° C. The wine was then transferred into 225 liter French oak barrels (Allier and Troncais) to complete malolactic fermentation.

 Aged 20 months in barrels then another 12 in bottle, prior to release.